-In honor of Martin Luther King’s birthday, observed on January 21 this year, we thought we’d take a moment to recognize some of the contributions made by black vegetarians connected with the civil rights movement, as well as the black community today.
+In honor of Martin Luther King’s birthday, we thought we’d take a moment to recognize some of the contributions made by black vegetarians connected with the civil rights movement, as well as the black community today.
 While Rev. King was not a vegetarian himself, he showed a growing concern with the plight of animals, as well as people, when he said “Never, never be afraid to do what’s right, especially if the well-being of a person or animal is at stake.”
 That concern blossomed into the vegan way with his wife Coretta Scott King, and also his son Dexter Scott King who said “Veganism has given me a higher level of awareness and spirituality”

 Civil rights activist Rosa Parks was born on February 4, 1913, in Tuskegee, Alabama.
 Her refusal to surrender her seat to a white passenger on a Montgomery, Alabama bus spurred a city-wide boycott.
 The city of Montgomery had no choice but to lift the law requiring segregation on public buses.
 Rosa Parks received many accolades during her lifetime, including the NAACP’s highest award.
 In 1999, Time magazine named Rosa Parks one of the 20 most influential people of the 20th century.

 Rosa Parks maintained a vegetarian lifestyle until she passed away in 2005.
 “I have been a vegetarian for a few years.
 It was not hard at all to not eat meat.
 [Becoming a vegetarian] was something I wanted to do,” she said.
 Among her favorite vegetables were broccoli, greens, sweet potatoes and string beans.